 Dictionary of Phonographia

-"A phonograph record or set of records containing a collection of musical selections or sounds ususally stored in a book designed to hold records or in its own packaging for a single record."
+noun."A phonograph record or set of records containing a collection of musical selections or sounds ususally stored in a book designed to hold records or in its own packaging for a single record."

 Early disc records only had one song per record, however, the discs could be stored in "albums" that had multiple pages (record sleeves).
 These early record albums resembled photograph albums which is appropriate since phonograph records capture sound just as photographs capture pictures.

 78 rpm album May 15, 1915, The Talking Machine World

 The National Publishing Co., February 1919, The Talking Machine World

 Later record albums had multiple songs on one long-playing (LP) record but these LPs continued to be called albums since it was still a collection of music.
 These early album "books" were usually undecorated and sometimes were stamped on the spine with a letter of the alphabet to help organize multiple albums in the record cabinet.

 Record album art began in the 1940's and often featured photographs and graphic art related to the recording artist or illustrated a theme of the album.